Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 2. If you want to connect the daemon synchronously, use the `tts_prepare_sync()` function.

-   If the function returns no error, connection succeeds and the TTS state changes to `TTS_STATE_READY` immediately:
+   If the function returns no error, the connection succeeds and the TTS state changes to `TTS_STATE_READY` immediately:

    ```cpp
    void